dojo/docs/dojox/gfx/utils/toSvg.rst

 .. contents::
   :depth: 2

 The *dojox.gfx.utils.toSvg* is a helper function designed to serialize a dojox.gfx.Surface object into SVG text on any dojo supported browser.
 This is useful for situations where you may want to generate a standards-based graphics representation for post-back to a server side service.
-For example, this can be very useful for converting a DataChart to a JPG, PNG, or even PDF via Apache Batik.
+For example, this can be very useful for converting a DataChart to a JPEG, PNG, or even PDF via Apache Batik.

 =====
 Usage